Lava Fire (2021)

 The Lava Fire was a wildfire that burned 26409 acre along the slopes of Mount Shasta near Weed, California during the 2021 California wildfire season.
 The fire started on June 25, 2021 and was fully contained on September 3, 2021.
 The fire destroyed 23 buildings, including 14 houses, as well as damaged an additional building.

-Events
+Progression

 The Lava Fire was first reported on June 25, 2021 at around 7:45 am PST.
 The fire grew relatively slowly over the following few days, being reported at 1,446 acre on June 28.
 However, the fire grew much more rapidly over the next several days, reaching over 13,000 acre the next day and over 23,800 acre by July 2.
 The growth was fueled by strong winds and dry vegetation amid an ongoing drought and a heat wave.
 Growth slowed after July 2, with the fire reaching 25,003 acre by July 8.

 Sometime before June 30, 2021, the Lava Fire damaged a Union Pacific railroad trestle near Mount Shasta, California, significantly disrupting rail traffic on the west coast, including Amtrak's Coast Starlight service.